A banner that depicts a field of red poppy flowers. In the center to the right is text that reads Memorial Day 2025.

 Local Makers

-Support local makers and creators with items from Kansas City vendors.
+Shop items from local Kansas City vendors.

 Museum Members receive a 10% discount online and in store.